fooock/andcre/README.md

 * Latest Android build tools

 ## Features
-andcre create android projects with a lot of useful files and tools.
+`andcre` create android projects with a lot of useful files and tools.
 It include support for android lint, findbugs, checkstyle and pmd.
-Automatically create a git repo, add all project files, commit and create the first tag.
+Automatically create a git repo, add all project files, commit it  and create the first tag.

 ### Project files
 * Create automatically a `README.md` file, that contains the project name.